 I have a hard time with misinformation like that.
 Here is why.

 For one, gardening is an ongoing endeavor.
 And anyone that has gardened for any length of time knows that any easy to seed plant can become a problem if you don’t keep them in check.

 How do you keep them from getting to be a problem?

 Easy, you dead head as the flowers begin to fade and before seed heads develop.
 I have an entire article on deadheading you can read here.

 The added benefit to deadheading is it encourages the plants to continue blooming.
 So don’t be afraid to plant any of these (unless for some reason they have been listed as invasive in your area) and enjoy easy to grow flowers year after year.
 And the best part, it is free.

 One thing I have found so very helpful in having a beautiful cottage garden is the discovery of cottage flowers that reseed themselves.
-There are tons of them, both annuals and perennials but for today I am going to share just ten.
+There are tons of them, both annuals and perennials, but for today I am going to share just some.

 Foxgloves are a cottage garden staple.
 One flower that makes wonderful vertical accents in your garden borders.

 They love dappled sun or part shade.
 Many are long lived and super long flowering.